How to Use Inline Skates for Beginners? The Best Advice is Here

-Although it has been around for a couple of decades, rollerblading, or inline skating, is still a popular sport, exercise, and activity worldwide.
-One does not have to be a professional skater to enjoy a good pair of inline skates on a fine and clear day.
+Although it has been around for a couple of decades, rollerblading, or inline skating, is still a favorite sport, exercise, and activity worldwide.
+One does not have to be a professional skater to enjoy a good pair of inline skates on a beautiful and clear day.

 However, if you just bought your first pair of inline skates and you have no formal training with skating of any kind, where should you start?